IABTechLab/uid2docs/docs/guides/integration-javascript.md

 });
 ```

-## Configure the UID2 SDK For Javascript
+## Configure the UID2 SDK For JavaScript

 UID2 will provide the publisher with the following values required to use the client-side token generation feature: